-The business plan is supported by quality and risk management processes that take a risk-based approach.
+The business operations plan is supported by quality and risk management processes that take a risk-based approach.
 Internal audits are documented.
 Systems are in place for monitoring the services and regular reports are provided to the three directors.
 Services are planned, coordinated and are appropriate to the needs of the residents.
 The statement of performance describes annual goals and objectives that support outcomes to achieve equity for Māori and addressing barriers for Māori.
 Quality data is collated and benchmarked.

 Residents receive appropriate services from suitably qualified staff.
 Cultural safety is embedded within the documented quality programme and staff training.
 Human resources are managed in accordance with good employment practice.
-An orientation programme is coordinated and planned for new staff.
+An orientation programme is coordinated and planned new staff.
 An education and training plan is implemented.
-Policies and risk management plans are implemented to ensure safe measures related to roster cover.
+There are sufficient staff numbers to ensure safe roster cover.